paixaop/zwack/README.md

 # Zwack

+Simulate/Implement a Bluetooth Low Energy sensor that can send:

+  * Cycling Power and Cadence (CSP Bluetooth profile)
+  * Running Speed and Cadence (RSC Bluetooth profile)

+Zwack has many possible uses, here are some examples:

-You can simulate a Bluetooth Low Energy enabled indoor bike trainer (turbo) and generate power and cadence data that can be used to test bike computers, fitness, or virtual indoor bike apps.
+  * Simulate an indoor bike trainer (turbo) generating cyclist power and cadence data to test bike computers fitness, or virtual indoor bike apps.
+  * Simulate a runner's speed and pace test bike computers fitness, or virtual indoor bike apps.
+  * Integrate a common treadmill with Zwift, sending data from the treadmill to the Zwift game via bluetooth

 # Installation